AmarirNaima/RAG_APP/README.md

 ## Simple Rag App
 This is a simple implementation of the RAG just for getting the idéa how it work

+## For the UI
+I want to use Chianlit ,so that i get  some inspiration from here https://github.com/chainalit/flask-chinalit
+- I have installed chinalit
+So to execute  the app you need to run this command in your terminal (after activating virtual environment)
+- chainlit run file_name -w